 As to "controlling person," see Section 20(a) of the 1934 Act, 15 U.S.C. § 78f(a).
 See also No. 84 Employer-Teamster Joint Council Pension Trust Fund v.
 America West Holding Corp., 320 F.3d 920, 945 (9th Cir.2003), for a discussion of controlling person liability.

 As to "in connection with," the Ninth Circuit has noted:

-As to "instrumentality of interstate commerce," it is not necessary that interstate mailings or telephone calls, etc., be proved; intrastate use of such instrumentalities is sufficient to satisfy the jurisdictional requirements.
+As to "instrumentality of interstate commerce," it is not necessary that interstate mailings, telephone calls, or other instrumentalities of interstate commerce be proved; intrastate use of such instrumentalities of interstate commerce is sufficient to satisfy the jurisdictional requirements.
 Spilker v.
-Shayne Laboratories, Inc., 520 F.2d 523, 524 (9th Cir.1975).
+Shayne Labs., Inc., 520 F.2d 523, 526 (9th Cir.1975).

 18.1 SECURITIES—RULE 10b-5 CLAIM

 The plaintiff alleges that the defendant defrauded [him] [her] [it] by [describe the plaintiff’s "10b-5" claim].
 This is referred to as "the plaintiff’s 10b-5 claim."

 On this claim, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence: